Operator scaling: theory and applications: Symbolic matrices with polynomial entries and non-commutative rank

 We plan to used the exact same 3-step complexity analysis of Algorithm $G$ as the one for Algorithm $S$ described in subsection \ref{LSWanalysis}, and which Gurvits~\cite{gurvits2004} used to analyze Algorithm $G$ for a special subset of inputs.
 As mentioned, the only missing ingredient is step (1), namely an explicit lower bound on the {\em capacity} of an input operator $L$.
 Just like in the classical case of Algorithm $S$, an exponential lower bound (in terms of the size of $L$) is required to establish a polynomial convergence.
 This is a proper time to finally define this important parameter of positive operators\footnote{We note that this notion of capacity seems to have nothing to do with the usual capacity of a quantum channel}.

 Given $L=(A_1, A_2,\ldots,A_m)$, recall that $L(P) = \sum_i A_i PA_i^\dagger$ and define $\capac(L)$ by

 where the infimum is taken over all psd matrices $P$ with $\Det(P) \ge 1$.

-First, observe that capacity is the solution to a non-convex optimization problem (over a convex domain).
+First, observe that capacity is the solution to a non-convex optimization problem (over a convex domain \footnote{Recall that log determinant is a concave function over the domain of positive definite matrices}).
 We will see in the next section that we can not only bound it, but actually compute it efficiently!
-Next, observe that capacity is an invariant (though not a polynomial invariant) of the left-right action; indeed the parameter $P$ over which we optimize may be understood as acting on $L$, and thus capacity is also the infimum value $\Det(L')$ can attain in the orbit of $L$ under this action.
+Next, observe that capacity is an invariant (though not a polynomial invariant) of the left-right action.
 What we know is that $\capac(L)\neq 0$.
 From this we infer that some polynomial invariant of the form above, $\Det \left(\sum_i A_i \otimes D_i \right)$ is nonzero, where the $D_i$ are $d\times d$ matrices for some $d$.